 What are the requirements in order to use the remote signature feature?

 The computer used with the remote sign feature must have internet access.
-This feature of the software can be used in two distinctive ways, using text messages by cellphone or using an email.
+This feature of the software can be used in two distinctive ways, using sms (text message) or using email.

 This article is broken into the following sections:

 - Preparing your tax return to be able to send the remote sign request to your clients

 - Sending the remote signature request to your clients

 Follow the instructions below to successfully configure the software to send a remote signature via email:

 Configuring the Software

 - Here you will find the fields that need to be completed in order to be able to send the signature request by email and the button for the activation of the TextLink/Email function